 Stargazing is a fun way to get outdoors and enjoy some fresh air.
-Family can enjoy this free activity together as you look for the Big Dipper, shooting stars, and the space station zooming by.
-These 11 tips will help you get out and enjoy the night sky.
+Families can enjoy this free outdoor activity together as they look for the Big Dipper, search for shooting stars, and watch the space station zooming by.
+These 11 tips will help you get out, do a light stargazing, and enjoy the night sky.

 1. Count the stars.